Eastern Arabian cuisine: Culture

 A majlis in the United Arab Emirates.
 Majlis (literally a place of sitting) is where guests are welcomed and usually offered dates and Arabic coffee.

 Essential to any cooking in eastern Arabia is the concept of hospitality.
 Meals are sometimes family affairs, with shared conversation over the dinner table.
-Formal dinners and celebrations generally entail large quantities of food, and every occasion entails large quantities of Arabic Coffee, known locally as "Qahwa", served in an ornately crafted "Dallah" (coffee pot).
-The coffee is poured into a small cup called a "Finjaan", and symbolizes warmth and respect.
+Formal dinners and celebrations generally entail large quantities of food, and every occasion entails large quantities of Arabic coffee, known locally as qahwa, served in an ornately crafted dallah (coffee pot).
+The coffee is poured into a small cup called a finjaan, and symbolizes warmth and respect.
 It is often served alongside dates.
-The hosts will continually refill the guest's Finjaan, until the guest gently shakes the cup, signaling that they've had enough.
+The hosts will continually refill the guest's finjaan until the guest gently shakes the cup, signaling that they have had enough.

-The Majlis serves as the main space of hospitality in the Gulf States, and is reserved only for males.
-The Kuwaiti "Diwaniya" serves a similar role.
+The majlis serves as the main space of hospitality in the Gulf States, and is reserved only for males.
+The Kuwaiti diwaniya serves a similar role.
 Women's hospitality spaces tend to be more private, but they also uphold the same cultural values of generosity and welcome.